Restaurant Antibiotics Engagement

 Engagement Overview

-Between now and 2050, antimicrobial resistance (AMR) could result in an additional 39 million deaths and a 3.8% global decline in annual GDP, presenting a substantial threat to both global health and economic stability.
+Between now and 2050, antimicrobial resistance (AMR) could result in an additional 39 million deaths and a 3.8% global decline in annual GDP, presenting a substantial threat to global health and economic stability.
 Mitigating AMR risk will require a comprehensive approach, addressing the misuse and overuse of antimicrobials across humans, animals and the environment.
 Approximately two-thirds of antibiotics sold are used in animal agriculture, highlighting the importance of reducing inappropriate antimicrobial use in this sector.

-The Restaurant Antibiotics engagement asks companies to:
+The Restaurant Antibiotics Engagement asks companies to:

-(i) Demonstrate sufficient rigour and scope of existing policies in alignment with WHO recommendations
+(i) demonstrate sufficient rigour and scope of existing policies in alignment with WHO recommendations;

-(iii) Provide evidence of implementation through target setting and auditing
+(iii) provide evidence of implementation through target setting and auditing.

 Selected Companies